dammie200/carddex/README.md

 The app will be available at `http://localhost:3000`.
 The `npm run dev` script applies migrations before starting to avoid missing-table errors.

 ## How pricing works now
 - Prices come from the `tcgplayer` and `cardmarket` fields included in the catalog data (sourced from the public PokémonTCG GitHub dataset, the PokémonTCG.io API fallback, or the bundled sample) during the catalog sync.
+When no upstream pricing exists, the sync fills in deterministic, rarity-based estimates so every card still has a value for collection totals.
 - No direct TCGplayer API calls are made at runtime; searches and pricing are purely local once the catalog is synced.
 - Manual price refreshes now rely entirely on stored catalog data—no remote calls are made.
 Refreshing simply reuses the latest saved price information and marks it as fresh.